labib08/Mewtify/README.md

  This code is an imitation of the digital music streaming service Spotify.
 This music service contains 5 of the songs that are most streamed on Spotify, and 1 song that is not on Spotify.

 # Troubleshooting
- Please read the "Bagel_troubleshooting.pdf" for instructions on running the code.
+ Please read the "Bagel_troubleshooting-3.pdf" for instructions on running the code.